 Washington requires some facilities and transportation fuel suppliers to annually report their greenhouse gas emissions.
-Our program uses the same emission calculation methods as the EPA greenhouse gas reporting program.
+Our program uses the same emission calculation methods as the U.S. Environmental Protection Agency's (EPA) greenhouse gas reporting program.
 We use these reports to better understand the amount and sources of carbon pollution in Washington.

 Reporting your greenhouse gas emissions

-The information below will help you report your emissions for the required greenhouse gas (GHG) reporting program.
-If you're a transportation fuel supplier you have special reporting instructions that you can view on our transportation fuel supplier greenhouse gas reporting page.
+The information below will help you report your facility's emissions for the required greenhouse gas (GHG) reporting program.
+If you're a transportation fuel supplier, you have special reporting instructions that you can view on our transportation fuel supplier greenhouse gas reporting page.

 Who is required to report in Washington?